 RRSP Over-Contribution Limit

 Like the TFSA, there are penalties for over-contributing to your RRSP.
-The government allows you a buffer of $2,000 lifetime over-contribution without penalty, and thereafter, you are required to pay a 1% penalty tax per month on any excess amounts.
+The government allows you a $2,000-lifetime buffer in over-contributions without a penalty.
+When you exceed this amount, you are required to pay a 1% penalty tax per month on any excess amounts.

 For Example: If your RRSP deduction limit is $10,000 and you contribute $15,000, your RRSP over-contribution amount is as follows: